coky-t/owasp-ai-testing-guide-ja/Document/Document/content/tests/AITG-DAT-01_Testing_for_Training_Data_Exposure.md

 - **Test:** Access training data via exposed internal or external APIs intended for internal dataset management.
 - **Response Indicating Vulnerability:** Training dataset or sensitive data components accessible through improperly secured APIs without appropriate permission verification.

----

-### 注意すべき出力
+### 期待される出力

 The AI data infrastructure should effectively:

-- Prevent direct unauthorized access to storage or repositories containing training data.
-- Restrict AI model outputs to exclude sensitive data or prevent inference attacks.
+- **Prevent Direct Access**: All storage systems (S3 buckets, databases, file shares) containing training data must be private and require strong, multi-factor authentication.
+- **Restrict Model Outputs**: The AI model must not output verbatim text from its training data or expose sensitive information like PII.
+Outputs should be abstractive and generalized.
-- Secure all internal and external APIs to prevent unintended exposure or leakage of datasets.
+- **Secure All APIs**: All internal and external APIs must enforce strict authentication and authorization to prevent unintended exposure of datasets.

----

 ### 対策

-- Enforce strict authentication, authorization, and least privilege access controls for all training data storage and management systems.
+- **Enforce Strict Access Controls**: Implement strict authentication, authorization, and least privilege access controls for all training data storage and management systems.
+Use IAM roles and policies to ensure only authorized personnel and services can access data.
-- Implement differential privacy, anonymization, or other privacy-preserving techniques on sensitive training data.
+- **Implement Data Minimization and Anonymization**: Before training, apply privacy-preserving techniques.
+Anonymize or pseudonymize PII, and only use the minimum data necessary for the task.
+- **Use Differential Privacy**: For highly sensitive datasets, incorporate differential privacy during training.
+This adds statistical noise to the data, making it mathematically difficult to re-identify individuals from the model's output.
-- Regularly monitor and audit AI model responses and API interactions to detect inadvertent data exposure risks.
+- **Regularly Audit and Monitor**: Continuously monitor for unusual access patterns to data stores.
+Regularly audit AI model responses and API interactions to detect inadvertent data exposure risks.
-- Employ robust Data Loss Prevention (DLP) solutions and encrypted storage solutions for sensitive training data.
+- **Employ Data Loss Prevention (DLP)**: Use automated DLP solutions to scan for and block the exposure of sensitive data patterns in both training data repositories and model outputs.

----
+- **Secure Storage**: Always use encrypted storage solutions (e.g., server-side encryption for S3) for sensitive training data, both at rest and in transit.

-### この特定のテストに推奨されるツール
+### 推奨されるツール

 - **Data Privacy and Anonymization:** [Google Cloud DLP](https://cloud.google.com/dlp), [Amnesia](https://amnesia.openaire.eu/)
 - **Secure Data Storage and Access:** [HashiCorp Vault](https://www.vaultproject.io/), [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)
 - **API and Endpoint Security:** [Postman](https://www.postman.com/), [Burp Suite](https://portswigger.net/burp)

----

 ### 参考情報